geoai-lab/Forecasting-vegetation-dynamics-in-an-open-ecosystem/README.md

-# Forecast vegetation dynamics in open ecosystem
+# Forecasting vegetation dynamics in an open ecosystem

 ### Overall description
 The ConvLSTM model leverages the backbone of a LSTM model but applies convolutional operations to process the 2D image at each time step.
 In this study, we adopted a ConvLSTM model to forecast the NDVI values in Cape Peninsula, which provides a machine-learning based method to estimate the vegetation dynamics in open ecosystem.